 - Click the Save button to save any changes.
 (No changes were needed here unless you have a unique configuration.)

 Sender Policy Framework (SPF)

-You will likely want to add the information to create a record for SPF.
+You will likely want to add the information to create an SPF record.

 The Sender Policy Framework (SPF) is a system developed for mail servers where DNS administrators can define what servers have been authorized to deliver mail for a particular domain.
-Email servers that are configured to check SPF will often reject email form a source if the relaying server isn't explicitly authorized in an SPF record for the sender's domain.
+Email servers configured to check SPF will often reject email from a source if the relaying server isn't explicitly authorized in an SPF record for the sender's domain.

 That concludes the first part of our tutorial.
-In part 2, we will continue with the initial configuration of a cPanel sever.
+In part 2, we will continue with the initial configuration of a cPanel server.